gitlzzz/ATLAS/README.md

 The utilities for generation and running the AL loop use inputs in the TOML format.
 Users are advised to use `mdb_gen_configuration_file` to generate a template file which can be customized.

-A description of all the possible parameters is available in the documentation for the input files: [Input](./docs/input.md).
+A description of all the possible options and parameters is available in the documentation for the input files: [documentation](https://pol-sb.github.io/MatDBForge/source/input.html)  or in the local documentation files: [Input](./docs/source/input.md).

 ## Example: Training a MACE NNP from scratch